Disney Cruise Line Tips and Things Worth Knowing Before You Sail

 • You don’t need to choose a ship or date right away

-• When applied, it includes a discount on the cruise fare and a reduced deposit
+• When applied, it typically includes 10% off your cruise fare and a reduced deposit

 • The discount applies to most sailings, though it may not stack with all promotions